SoftwareTestingTrends/ai-tester-kit/README.md

 This repository is designed to empower both beginners and experienced testers alike.
 Whether you're looking to enhance your testing toolkit or embark on a new career trajectory in AI testing, you've come to the right place.

-Feel free to explore the resources, contribute your own knowledge, and join the conversation on how AI is shaping the future of software testing!